 - you are fit to hold a licence

 - the premises are suitable for selling alcohol

 Off-licence or pub licence

-When applying for an off-licence or pub licence, you must give the existing licence for the premises to the court.
+When applying for an off-licence or pub licence, you must give up an existing licence for either an off-licence or pub to the court.

 The court won't grant a licence if they think the area has enough pubs or off-licences.

 Renewing a licence to sell alcohol